grigorye/Orchard-GH-Runners/README.md

 -   Save (personal) money by running self-hosted runners (on one or multiple machines), while still benefiting from isolation and reproducibility of runners.
 -   Keep the original workflows backward compatible with GH/require zero changes to employ the runners.
+-   Leave the host machine unaffected/usable for other stuff.

 ## How